puppetlabs/design-system/packages/react-components/source/react/library/table/Table.md

 ### Custom cell rendering

-The `cellRenderer` property on each column definition can be used to render custom data.
+Use the `cellRenderer` property on each column definition to render custom data.
 The method should implement the following signature:

 ```js static
 function ({